dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 Here's the good news, however: [Bitcoin fixes this](https://bitcoin-resources.com/series/gradually-then-suddenly/).

-{% include image.html name="silicon-valley-bank.jpg" %}
+{% include image.html name="silicon-valley-bank.jpg" caption="This is our <a href='https://dergigi.com/memeworld'>meme world</a>, everyone else is just living in it." %}

 There is a certain ethic embedded in Bitcoin, and it is this ethic that forms the cornerstone of the memes we see emerge and propagate.
 If I had to sum it up